raspberrypi/libcamera/Documentation/guides/ipa.rst

 how they design the interactions between the pipeline handler and the IPA.

-The entire IPA interface, including the functions, signals, and any custom structs shall be defined in a file named {pipeline_name}.mojom under include/libcamera/ipa/.
+The entire IPA interface, including the functions, signals, and any custom structs shall be defined in a file named {interface_name}.mojom under include/libcamera/ipa/.

 .. _mojo Interface Definition Language: https://chromium.googlesource.com/chromium/src.git/+/master/mojo/public/tools/bindings/README.md